yeshua453/website/blog/2022-11-13-responsive-row-and-mobile-controls.md

 `ResponsiveRow` allows aligning child controls to virtual columns.
 By default, a virtual grid has 12 columns, but that can be customized with `ResponsiveRow.columns` property.

 Similar to `expand` property every control now has `col` property which allows specifying how many columns a control should span.
-For examle, to make a layout consisting of two columns spanning 6 virtual columns each:
+For example, to make a layout consisting of two columns spanning 6 virtual columns each:

 ```python
 import flet as ft